manucanadas/walk-me/README.md

 # MERGE TIME!!
-* Feature is done, ready to create a pull request to Deveopment??
+* Feature is done, ready to create a pull request to Development??

 ## 5. Commit your branch
 ```